klieret/wandb-offline-sync-hook/README.md

 on the result directory to sync all runs from your head node (with internet access) every now and then.
 However, obviously this is not very satisfying as it doesn't update live.
-Sure, you could throw this in a `while True` loop, but if you have a lot of trials in your directory, this will take a while and it's just not very elegant.
+Sure, you could throw this in a `while True` loop, but if you have a lot of trials in your directory, this will take forever, cause unnecessary network traffic and it's just not very elegant.

 ### How does `wandb-osh` solve the problem?